Negative cavity photon spectral function in an optomechanical system with two parametrically-driven mechanical modes: System Hamiltonian

 \section{System Hamiltonian}

-As depicted in Fig.~(\ref{fig1}), we consider an OMS consisting of two MOs with the natural frequencies $ \omega_{m} $ and $ \omega_{d} $, and damping rates $ \gamma_{m} $ and $ \gamma_{d} $ interacting with the radiation pressure of the single optical mode of the cavity while the spring coefficients of the MOs are coherently modulated at twice their natural frequencies.
-Besides, the natural frequency of the optical mode inside the cavity and the cavity damping rate are, respectively, $ \omega_c $ and $ \kappa $.
-It is also assumed that the cavity is driven at the rate of $ E_L=\sqrt{\kappa P_L / \hbar \omega_L} $ by an external laser with frequency $\omega_{L}$ and the input power $ P_L $.
-The total Hamiltonian of the system in the frame rotating at the driving laser frequency, $ \omega_L $, can be written as
+As depicted in Fig.~(\ref{fig1}), we consider a generic OMS consisting of two effective MOs with the natural frequencies $ \omega_{m} $ and $ \omega_{d} $, and damping rates $ \gamma_{m} $ and $ \gamma_{d} $ interacting with the radiation pressure of the single optical mode of the cavity while the spring coefficients of the MOs are coherently modulated at twice their natural frequencies.
+Besides, the natural frequency of the optical mode inside the cavity and the cavity damping rate are, respectively, $ \omega_0 $ and $ \kappa=\kappa_e +\kappa_i$, where $\kappa_i$ and $\kappa_e$ are, respectively, the internal and external decay rates.
+It is also assumed that the cavity is driven at the rate of $ \varepsilon_c=\sqrt{\kappa_{e} P_c / \hbar \omega_c} $ by a strong coupling laser with frequency $\omega_{c}$ and the input power $ P_c $.
+The total Hamiltonian of the system in the frame rotating at the coupling laser frequency, $ \omega_c $, can be written as \cite{aliDCE3,optomechanicswithtwophonondriving}

 The first four terms in the Hamiltonian describe, respectively, the free energy of the optical mode, the free energy of the MOs and the coupling between the optical mode and the classical driving laser.
-Here, $ \hat a $, and $ \hat b $($ \hat d $) are the annihilation operators of the optical and mechanical modes, and $ \Delta_c= \omega_c-\omega_L $ is the detuning of the optical mode from the driving laser frequency.
+Here, $ \hat a $, and $ \hat b $($ \hat d $) are the annihilation operators of the optical and mechanical modes, and $ \Delta_c= \omega_0-\omega_c $ is the detuning of the optical mode from the coupling laser frequency.
 The fifth and sixth terms denote, respectively, the optomechanical interactions between the optical mode and the two mechanical modes $ \hat b $ and $ \hat d $ with the single-photon optomechanical coupling strengths $ g_0$ and $ G_0 $.